canonical/openstack-exporter-operator/CONTRIBUTING.md

 tox                      # runs 'lint' and 'unit' environments
 ```

-## Fetching library
+## Fetching libraries

+Charm libraries are managed with charmcraft and recorded in `./scripts/update-charm-libs.sh`.
+Run that script to update the libraries included.

-If you need to include more library, you can run:
+If you need to include more charm libraries, you can run:

 ```shell
 charmcraft fetch-lib <operator-libs>
 ```

+And add the corresponding command to `./scripts/update-charm-libs.sh`.

 ## Build the charm